JuanVDW/PCNSE/User-ID.md

 * Enable User-ID by the zone
     * Check the 'Enable User Identification' on the Network > Zones > (zone name)
     * Only enable on inside-facing zones, or it will attempt to identify any user on the internet if added on an outside facing zone.
-    * By default, all subnets in the source zone are mapped; the include/exclude list can be added/modified to include or exclude custom subnets
+    * By default, all subnets in the source zone are mapped; the include/exclude list can be added/modified to include or exclude custom subnets.
     * If WMI probing is enabled, it will only probe RFC1918 IP ranges (10/8, 172.16/12, 192.168/16); to add external IP's, they must be added to the include list.
-* Configure user mapping methods
+* Configure user mapping methods (under Device > User Identification > User Mapping)
-* Configure group mapping (optional)
+* Configure group mapping (optional, under Device > User Identification > Group Mapping Settings)
 * Modify FW Policies for user/group matching

 ### PAN-OS Integrated Agent configuration